inkydragon/tex-by-topic-cn/chap6.md

 # 6.5 Modes and glue
+模型和伸缩胶

-Both in horizontal and vertical mode TEX can insert glue items the size of which is determined by the preceding object in the list.
+Both in horizontal and vertical mode \TeX\  can insert glue items the size of which is determined by the preceding object in the list.